Guidelines for Students Regarding ESPA/ELPT Tests and TAPE Classes

 If you are taking the ESPA test because you are currently in a TAPE class, it is highly recommended that you sign up for a class for the next semester as soon as registration begins.
 If you wait until you get the results of your ESPA test, it is likely that the classes will be full.

-If classes are full, you may put your name on the waiting list, and as spaces become available (due to drops or no-shows), students from the waiting list will be offered a place in classes.
-For first time testers only, if we are unable to find a space for you in a class, you will be allowed to take the ESPA test again at the end of the semester.
-However, you must have made a good-faith effort to sign up for a class in a timely manner.
+If classes are full, you should put your name on the waiting list, and as spaces become available (due to drops or no-shows), students from the waiting list will be offered a place in classes.
+If we are unable to find a space for you in a class and you took the ESPA for the first time, you will be allowed to take the ESPA test again at the end of the semester.
+However, you must have made an effort to sign up for a class in a timely manner.
 If you do not come in to try to enroll in a class until several days after registration starts, the waiting list rule will not apply.

 If you choose not to take a TAPE class, you will not be allowed to retake the ESPA test until you have taken a TAPE class or until one year has passed since your last test.
 The one-year rule can only be applied once.
 If you take the test again after waiting one year and do not pass, you must take a TAPE class before you can be tested again.